 It's officially backed by government and is the secure way to prove who you are online.
 It's unique to you and it puts you in control of your online identity.
 It's been designed to be trusted by businesses and government agencies.
 It makes signing up for products and services on the internet faster, easier and more secure.

-Yes, if the approved scheme was applied for online.
+Yes; but only if the approved scheme was applied for online.
 Transferring the scheme to another RealMe logon will allow that person to continue the ongoing maintenance needed for an approved scheme.
 Please email to request a scheme transfer.

 Every application will need supporting files to be attached – you will be prompted to do this as you complete your application.
-Supporting files must be either JPG, JPEG or PDF.
+Supporting files must be either JPG, JPEG or PDF formats.

 JPG and JPEG are the most common file types for images taken with digital cameras and are widely used for photos.

 PDF documents can be used across many different types of computers and browsers.
 There are a range of free PDF converter tools available online.

 The evacuation scheme online application is an HTML form.
 When you copy and paste information from other applications (e.g. Microsoft Word) into HTML forms it can cause problems such as invalid characters, unusual formatting and website errors.To avoid this, it is recommended to either type the information directly into the application form or save the Microsoft Word file as an HTML file and then copy and paste the text from the HTML file into the application form.

 RealMe is a service from the New Zealand government and New Zealand Post that includes a single login, letting you use one username and password to access a wide range of services online.